fleschutz/PowerShell/Docs/open-google-photos.md

 ## open-google-photos.ps1 - Opens Google Photos

-This script launches the Web browser with the Google Photos website.
+This PowerShell script launches the Web browser with the Google Photos website.

 ## Parameters
 ```powershell